An energy source that can be adjusted to meet changing demand

 Reliable power means energy security

-Québec electricity also owes its reliability to the quality of its generating, transmission and distribution facilities.
-To carry out its infrastructure projects, which often present considerable technical and logistical complexity, Hydro-Québec applies the latest methods and technologies along with great innovative ability.
+Québec electricity also owes its reliability to the quality of Hydro-Québec’s generating, transmission and distribution facilities.
+To carry out its infrastructure projects, which often present considerable technical and logistical complexity, the company applies the latest methods and technologies along with great innovative ability.

 In fact, the engineering and construction quality of Hydro-Québec’s generating fleet has provided a model for the industry for 50 years.